cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/gitlab.md

 ![Choose Site](../static/secure-origin-connections/share-new-site/pick-site.png)

 Once you click one of the sites in your account, Cloudflare will download a certificate file to authenticate this instance of `cloudflared`.
-You can now use `cloudflared` to control Argo Tunnel connections in your Cloudflare account.
+You can now use `cloudflared` to control Cloudflare Tunnel connections in your Cloudflare account.

 ![Download Cert](../static/secure-origin-connections/share-new-site/cert-download.png)

 ### Connecting to Cloudflare

-You can now connect GitLab to Cloudflare using Argo Tunnel.
+You can now connect GitLab to Cloudflare using Cloudflare Tunnel.

 First, create a new Tunnel by running the following command.